 For others, pharmacological intervention may be necessary to stabilize one’s mental health allowing for strategic implementation of these holistic techniques with the hope of being able to safely taper down prescription therapy while treating the underlying cause.

-Either way, I hope these 5 strategies will help you learn how to decrease stress, improve your mental health, and better manage anxiety.
+Use these 5 strategies to help you learn how to better manage your body’s stress response, and improve your mental health.

 1. Cardio Endorphin Blast